 State of North Carolina Definitions of Dating Violence and Consent

-North Carolina does not have a state statute defining dating violence. consent to sexual activity.
-North Carolina criminal law prohibits sexual acts that are by force and against the will of the other person or acts that are against people who are mentally disabled, mentally incapacitated, or physically helpless.
+North Carolina does not have a state statute defining dating violence or consent to sexual activity.
+North Carolina criminal law prohibits sexual acts that are by force and against the will of the other person or acts that are against people who are mentally disabled, mentally incapacitated or physically helpless.
 In determining whether a person gave consent, or was capable of giving consent, the facts of the situation will be assessed.
 Physical resistance is not necessary to prove the lack of consent, nor is actual force.
-In North Carolina, consent is not submission due to fear, fright, coercion, or the realization that in a particular situation resistance is futile.
+In North Carolina, consent is not submission due to fear, fright, coercion or the realization that in a particular situation resistance is futile.

-The University’s Policy on Prohibited Discrimination, Harassment and Related Misconduct does provide a definition of consent which is also used in the University’s new Policy on Prohibited Sexual Harassment under Title IX.
+The University’s Policy on Prohibited Discrimination, Harassment and Related Misconduct does provide a definition of consent which is also used in the University’s Policy on Prohibited Sexual Harassment Under Title IX.
 The policy states that:

 - Consent is the communication of an affirmative, conscious and freely made decision by each participant to engage in agreed-upon forms of sexual contact.
 Consent requires an outward demonstration, through understandable words or actions, that conveys a clear willingness to engage in sexual contact.

 - Consent is not to be inferred from silence, passivity or a lack of resistance and relying on nonverbal communication alone may result in a violation of this policy.